-What I don’t like about chalk paint is it dries quickly so you may get streaky or patchy brush strokes, especially when its a warm day, which it was.
+What I don’t like about chalk paint is it dries quickly so you may get streaky or patchy brush strokes, especially when it’s a warm day, which it was.

 The second coat went on like a dream for all parts of the art table, including the drawers, except for the tabletop.
 These brushstrokes went in one direction.

-Because the tabletop received the glare of the ceiling lights, I noticed an unevenness to the colour.
+Because the tabletop received the glare of the ceiling lights, I noticed an unevenness in the colour.
 It appeared more opaque or transparent in places.
 Yikes!
 I didn’t like this.
 It poked at my eye!

 So the next day I applied a third, thicker coat of chalk paint only to the tabletop, hoping to get a better finish.
 Result: less patchiness but still a bit patchy … enough to bug me.

 The purpose of sanding following chalk painting is to give the furniture a bit of a vintage feel.
 Sanding some of the chalk paint away will give it personality – like the art table has a story to tell.

 I didn’t overthink the sanding; there was no grand plan.
 I simply went with my feels and sanded back some of the chalk paint on the tabletop first, to smooth the brushstrokes, and then all over.